GoekeLab/xpore/docs/source/index.rst

     pip install xpore
     pyensembl install --release 91 --species homo_sapiens  # Please specify the compatible Ensembl release with your data when you install it.

-See the :ref:`Installation page <installation>` for details.
+See our :ref:`Installation page <installation>` for details.

-To start, please follow the instructions in :ref:`Quickstart page <quickstart>`.
+To detect differential modifications, you can follow the instructions in our :ref:`Quickstart page <quickstart>`.

 Contents
 ------------------